martin-brajer/card-assembler/docs/source/layerTypes.rst

 Layer types
 ===========

-Parameters here show tags of xml blueprint relevant for given layer types.
+Parameters here show tags of an XML blueprint relevant for the given layer types.

 Additionally, all commands can use ``next`` tag.
 See :ref:`Creating blueprint > Nesting<Create a blueprint Nesting>`

 .. method:: image()